cicloid/ebuilds/README.markdown

 SUMMARY
 =======
-This is mini-overlay for native (ebuild) install latest version of Ruby Enterprise Edition and nginx with passenger on Gentoo Linux.
+This is overlay for native (ebuild) install latest version of Ruby Enterprise Edition and nginx with phusion passenger on Gentoo Linux.

 Versions
 --------